Robust subspace recovery by Tyler's M-estimator: The proof of main results

-The proof of Theorem~\ref{thm:uniqueness} depends on the following two lemmas, whose proofs will be presented in the appendix.
-In general, Lemma~\ref{lemma:property_objective_function} guarantees the uniqueness of the solution and Lemma~\ref{lemma:singular_infinity} guarantees the existence of the solution.
-While \eqref{eq:convexity} is also proved to~\cite[Proposition 1]{Wiesel2012}, additionally we show the condition for the equality in Lemma~\ref{lemma:property_objective_function}, which implies the uniqueness of the minimizer of \eqref{eq:problem}.
+The proof of Theorem~\ref{thm:uniqueness} depends on the following two lemmas.
+In particular, Lemma~\ref{lemma:property_objective_function} guarantees the uniqueness of the solution and Lemma~\ref{lemma:singular_infinity} guarantees the existence of the solution.
+While \eqref{eq:convexity} has been proved in~\cite[Proposition 1]{Wiesel2012}, we additionally prove the important property of strict convexity, which gives the uniqueness of the solution to \eqref{eq:problem}.
+The proof of Lemma~\ref{lemma:property_objective_function} is deferred to Section~\ref{sec:property}.
+Lemma~\ref{lemma:singular_infinity} is a restatement of \cite[Theorem 1]{KT88}, and we refer the reader to it for the proof.

 \begin{lemma} $F(\bSigma)$ is geodesically convex on the manifold $\PSD(D)$.
 That is, for any $\bSigma_1$ and $\bSigma_2\in\PSD(D)$, we have

 When $\mathrm{span}\{\sX\}=\mathbb{R}^D$, the equality in \eqref{eq:convexity} holds if and only if $\bSigma_1=c\bSigma_2$. \end{lemma}